stryd/shipbob-go/docs/ReceivingApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiReceivingIdLabelsGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetReceivingOrderLabelsRequest struct via the builder pattern

 Name | Type | Description  | Notes